WebKit/Documentation/Sources/WebKit/WebKit.docc/GitHub/Git_Config.md

 ### merge.*

 `git` does basic automatic conflict resolution, but certain types of files may be difficult to resolve with what `git` provides.
 Specifying a `merge.driver` for a category of files can help automatically resolve conflicts in these files when running `git` commands, most notable, `git pull`.
 This is most common with frequently changing versioning files or ChangeLogs.

-### svn-remote

-This configuration options pairs a local branch in a contributor's checkout to a subversion branch on a specified remote.
-This configuration is required to use `git svn` commands.
-Note that `git-webkit find` allows a pure `git` checkout to reason about Subversion revisions without specifying an `svn-remote` for the branch containing the revision in question.

 ## WebKit Options